 God will not override human freedom.
-God cannot force people in this life because He will not force people in the life to come.
-God gives us evidence of “His invisible attributes.”
+God does not compel people in this life because He will not compel people in the life to come.
+He gives us evidence of “His invisible attributes.”
 If we reject this evidence, there is nothing else that He can or will do, and He gives us up to our lusts.

 In the End-Time Judgment, God will judge all people in the same way.
-Romans 2 warns Jewish Christians that it is not the hearers of the Law who are just before God, for “the doers of the Law will be justified.”
+It is not the hearers of the Law who are just before God, for “the doers of the Law will be justified.”
 Even people that never heard about Christ, will be saved because they have the “Law written in their hearts.”

-On the basis of the many the parallels between these verses and Romans 9 and 11, this article concludes that these 8 verses discuss the same topic as Romans 9 and 11, namely the causes and consequences of Israel’s rejection of Christ.
-God elected a remnant from Israel but included believing Gentiles into this chosen remnant.
+These 8 verses discuss the same topic as Romans 9 and 11, namely the causes and consequences of Israel’s rejection of Christ.
+God elected a remnant from Israel but included believing Gentiles in this chosen remnant.

 ISRAEL IN ROMANS 9 TO 11